Videos and Web-Pages

 ii-V-I The progression of 251 is used in many kinds of music, but especially in jazz where it's the most frequently played CP, with many variations.
 It's like vi-ii-V-I but is shortened by removing vi, making it more useful for the quick changing-of-keys that often occur in jazz, using harmonies (why?) in The Circle of Fifths. { explanations-and-examples for The Circle and 251, plus backing tracks }

 I-V-vi-IVAs described earlier, the six other CP's have one “big resolution of tension” with V-to-I (it was called an authentic cadence in classical music, and now also in pop-rock-jazz); but I-V-vi-IV has two “medium-big resolutions of tension” with V-to-vi (a deceptive cadence) and IV-to-I (a plagal cadence).
 If (as David Bennett says) I-vi-IV-V is "a perfect little journey away from the tonic," the I-V-vi-IV is two mini-journeys.
 Or you can imagine a roller coaster with I-vi-IV-V being the initial slow Big Climb (to top) followed by a Big Drop (to bottom), contrasted with I-V-vi-IV that has two Smaller Drops.
 For example, if we estimate — very roughly, and not to be taken literally — the levels of tension in I-vi-IV-V as (1-2-3-4-1....), the changes are (+1, +1, +1, –3).
 But in I-V-vi-IV the levels are (1-4-2-3-1....) and the changes are (+3, –2, +1, –2).
 These two “coaster journeys” differ in contour, offering different opportunities when we make music, and different experiences when we hear music.
-Both are useful ways to creatively invent music that is interesting and enjoyable. / [[ iou – Soon, September 7-9, I'll summarize these cadences (perfect, deceptive, plagal) and will link to Wikipedia & other pages, regarding their uses for functional harmony in classical music & pop-rock-jazz music) ]] { explanations-and-examples plus backing tracks }
+Both are useful ways to creatively invent music that is interesting and enjoyable. / [[ iou – In mid-September, I'll summarize these cadences (perfect, deceptive, plagal) and will link to Wikipedia & other pages, regarding their uses for functional harmony in classical music & pop-rock-jazz music) ]] { explanations-and-examples plus backing tracks }

 [[ iou – during mid-September I'll write concluding paragraphs about our strategies for modifiying looped CP's (by time-shifting, chord-substituting, rearranging) or using non-looped CP's, plus changing chords more often, modifying chords to make them more complex, using chord inversions,... / and how CP's are among the many ways we can make a wide variety of interesting music. ]]